Exovel/Laravel-DigitalOcean-API/README.md

 Please check the system requirements before installing Laravel DigitalOcean API.

-To get the latest version of Laravel DigitalOcean API, simply require it in your `composer.json` file.
+To get the latest version of Laravel DigitalOcean API, simply require `"graham-campbell/digitalocean-api": "0.2.*@alpha"` in your `composer.json` file.

-`"graham-campbell/digitalocean-api": "*"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register the [Laravel Core API](https://github.com/GrahamCampbell/Laravel-Core-API) service provider before you attempt to load the Laravel DigitalOcean API service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.